Welcome To Admissions

 1.5 – Published Admissions Number (PAN).
 As part of determining their admission arrangements, all admission authorities must set an admission number for each ‘relevant age group’.
 This is the number of places that the admission authority must offer in each age group at which pupils will be normally admitted to the school from outside; years 7 and 12.

 1.6 – Siblings – brothers and sisters living at the same address as the child for whom the application is being made.
 This includes half brothers and sisters, step brothers and sisters who live at the same address.

 2 – Introduction

-2.1 – Beal Academy Trust is the Admissions Authority for The Forest Academy.
+2.1 – Beacon Academy Trust is the Admissions Authority for The Forest Academy.
 This policy will be administered fairly and impartially and is in accordance with The Equality Act 2010 and the Public Sector Equality Duty, The Human Rights Act 1998, School Standards Framework Act 1998 and the DfE Admissions Code February 2012.
-The Admissions policy for Beal High School will be reviewed annually in line with requirements laid down in the Admissions Code and full consultation occurs at least every seven years.
+The Admissions policy for The Forest Academy will be reviewed annually in line with requirements laid down in the Admissions Code and full consultation occurs at least every seven years.

 3 – The Application Process for year 7